 When the menace known as the Joker emerges from his mysterious past, he wreaks havoc and chaos on the people of Gotham, the Dark Knight must accept one of the greatest psychological and physical tests of his ability to fight injustice.

-After the rebels have been brutally overpowered by the Empire on their newly established base, Luke Skywalker takes advanced Jedi training with Master Yoda, while his friends are pursued by Darth Vader as part of his plan to capture Luke.
+After the rebels are overpowered by the Empire on their newly established base, Luke Skywalker begins Jedi training with Master Yoda.
+His friends accept shelter from a questionable ally as Darth Vader hunts them in a plan to capture Luke.

 The final confrontation between the forces of good and evil fighting for control of the future of Middle-earth.
-Hobbits Frodo and Sam reach Mordor in their quest to destroy the "one ring", while Aragorn leads the forces of good against Sauron's evil army at the stone city of Minas Tirith.
+Hobbits: Frodo and Sam reach Mordor in their quest to destroy the "one ring", while Aragorn leads the forces of good against Sauron's evil army at the stone city of Minas Tirith.
 Written by

 771 of 944 people found this review helpful.

 Was this review helpful to you?